chauff/cse1500-web-transcripts/Lecture-1.md

  We have the usual server and client setup.
 The client sends an HTTP request to access a particular web resource, in this case the `index.html` page residing at `www.microsoft.com`.

 The server sends back a `401` status code, indicating to the client that this web resource requires a login.
-It also sends back information about the supported authentication scheme which here is `Basic`.
+It also sends back information about the supported authentication scheme (in this case: `Basic`).
 There are several authentication schemes, but we will only consider the basic one here.
 The *realm* describes the protection area: if several web resources on the same server require authentication within the same realm, a single user/password combination should be sufficient to access all of them.

 In response to the `401` status code, the client presents a login screen to the user, requesting the username and password.
 The client sends username and password encoded (**but not encrypted**) to the server via the HTTP `Authorization` header field.

-If the username/password are correct, the server sends an HTTP response with the web resource in question in the message body.
+If the username/password combination is correct, and the user is allowed to access the web resource, the server sends an HTTP response with the web resource in question in the message body.

 For future HTTP requests to the site, the browser **automatically sends along** the stored username/password.
 It does not wait for another request.

-As just said, the username/password combination are encoded by the client, before being passed to the server.
-The **encoding scheme** is very simple: the username and password are joined together by a colon and converted into **base-64 encoding** (described in detail in [RFC 4648](https://tools.ietf.org/html/rfc4648#section-4)).
+As just mentioned, the username/password combination are encoded by the client, before being passed to the server.
+The **encoding scheme** is simple: the username and password are joined together by a colon and converted into **base-64 encoding** (described in detail in [RFC 4648](https://tools.ietf.org/html/rfc4648#section-4)).
 It is a simple *binary-to-text* encoding scheme that ensures that only HTTP compatible characters are entered into the message.
-In this manner, not only strings with non-ASCII characters can be converted, images for instance can be converted as well - you will see this sometimes in CSS files where an entire image can be dumped into a CSS file via base-64 encoding in so-called "data URIs".

 For example, in base-64 encoding `Normandië` becomes `Tm9ybWFuZGnDqw==` and `Delft` becomes `RGVsZnQ=`.

-It needs to be emphasized here once more that encoding has nothing to do with encryption.
+It has to be emphasized once more that encoding has nothing to do with encryption.
 The username and password send via basic authentication can be decoded trivially, they are sent over the network *in the clear*.
 This by itself is not critical, as long as users are aware of this.
 However, users tend to be lazy, they tend to reuse the same or similar login/password combinations for a wide range of websites of highly varying criticality.
-Even though the login/password for site X may be worthless to an attacker, if the user only made a slight modification to her usual login/password combination to access site Y, lets say her email account, the user will be in trouble.
+Even though the username/password for site `A` may be worthless to an attacker, if the user only made a slight modification to her usual username/password combination to access site `B`, let's say her online bank account, the user will be in trouble.

-Overall, basic authentication is the best of the four options discussed here; it prevents accidental or casual access by curious users to content where privacy is desired but not essential.
+Overall, basic authentication is the best of the four authentication options discussed; it prevents accidental or casual access by curious users to content where privacy is desired but not essential.
 Basic authentication is useful for personalization and access control within a friendly environment such as an intranet.

 In the wild, i.e. the general web, basic authentication should only be used in combination with secure HTTP (most popular variant being https with URL scheme `https`) to avoid sending the username/password combination in the clear across the network.
 Here, request and response data are encrypted before being sent across the network.